-UDF’s program is used primarily to fund commercial, industrial, and community facilities, as well as operating businesses located in severally distressed qualifying Census tracts.
+UDF’s program is used primarily to fund owner-occupied businesses and Non-Profit community facilities located in severally distressed qualifying Census tracts.
 UDF Primarily focuses on Non-Profits that serve a Minority community or a small business owned by a minority member.
 Qualifying Census tracts, known as Low Income Communities (LICs), are determined by income and poverty data from U.S. Census data.
 NMTCs can also be layered with many different financing sources, such as traditional debt, grants, tax increment financing and Historic Tax Credits.
 Please go here to NMTC Address Lookup to see if you qualify for NMTC.

 Please download and fill out our NMTC Investment Questionnaire to see if you qualify for UDF Programs.

 For more information on UDF NMTC Programs please contact: